python/cpython/Doc/reference/import.rst

 .. attribute:: __path__

-   If the module is a package, the ``__path__`` attribute must be set to an iterable specifying the submodule search path within that package.
+   If the module is a package, the ``__path__`` attribute must be set to an iterable specifying the submodule search paths within that package.
 If ``__path__`` is empty, it has no further significance.
 If ``__path__`` is not empty, it must produce strings when iterated over.
 More details on the semantics of ``__path__`` are given